ChronicD/learning/README.md

 Once task objectives are defined a task list is built with increments of 20 min.
 There is a 10 min pause in the middle of a 2hr task ie after 2x20 min blocks.

+A 1hr task is done with no break, but it is expected that a 10 min break is then taken before starting another.

 The expectation is that many tasks will take longer then the scope of the task.
 Over time task identification and associated time cost will be fine tuned as a skill.
-In the meantime